Learning from the Past: How Previous Technological Transformations Can Guide AI Development: Lessons for the Future of AI

 \section{Lessons for the Future of AI}

-In the light of the above two examples, let us examine how AI is likely to develop in the future.
-We are at the early days of AI similar to computing in the 1970s or WWW in early 1990s: Many examples of AI successes exist but they are disjoint and opaque, and accessible and understandable to experts only.
-The four phases that are likely to follow are outlined below.
+In light of the above two examples, let us examine where we are with AI, how it is likely to develop in the future, and what we should do about it.
+For a long time, AI development seemed to follow a trajectory similar to computing in the 1970s or the WWW in the early 1990s: The successes were disjoint and opaque, accessible and understandable only to experts.
+However, Generative AI, i.e.\ image generation models and LLMs, changed that virtually overnight even though we were not ready for it.
+It is therefore useful to compare with the earlier technological transformations to identify what we are missing, where we might be headed, and how to make success more likely.